 David John Rathman, an Aboriginal person engaged in historical research involving the use of official records, nominated by the Executive Director of the Aboriginal Affairs and Reconciliation Division, Department of the Premier and Cabinet.

 Ian Sutherland, Archival Consultant, as a person eligible for professional membership of the Australian Society of Archivists.

-Any business for Council should be referred in the first instance to the Executive Officer, State Records Council.
+Business for Council should be referred to the Executive Officer, State Records Council.